TSgthb/Python_Projects/Conveyance Receipts Generator/README.md

 _**Note**: Specify the file path where you have saved the script._

 3. Provide the full path to the Excel file when prompted.
+Ensure no quotes are given to the path.

 4. The script will:
 - Generate PDFs for each record.